j3xugit/RaptorX-Contact/README.md

 The package contains core code used to produce results in the following papers.
 1) Analysis of distance-based protein structure prediction by deep learning in CASP13.
 PROTEINS, 2019
 2) Distance-based protein folding powered by deep learning.
 PNAS, August 2019.
 A 2-page abstract also appeared at RECOMB2019 in April 2019.
+3) Protein threading using residue co-variation and deep learning, ISMB and Bioinformatics, July 2018.
+This paper describes how to extend deep learning to distance prediction.
-3) ComplexContact: a web server for inter-protein contact prediction using deep learning.
+4) ComplexContact: a web server for inter-protein contact prediction using deep learning.
 NAR, May 2018
-4) Analysis of deep learning methods for blind protein contact prediction in CASP12.
+5) Analysis of deep learning methods for blind protein contact prediction in CASP12.
 PROTEINS, March 2018
-5) Folding Membrane Proteins by Deep Transfer Learning.
+6) Folding Membrane Proteins by Deep Transfer Learning.
 Cell Systems, September 2017
-6) Accurate De Novo Prediction of Protein Contact Map by Ultra-Deep Learning Model.
+7) Accurate De Novo Prediction of Protein Contact Map by Ultra-Deep Learning Model.
 PLoS CB, Jan 2017.
 An early version was first posted to bioRxiv and arXiv in September 2016.
 See https://www.biorxiv.org/content/10.1101/073239v8 and https://arxiv.org/abs/1609.00680 .

 Some auxiliary code will be gradually uploaded.